rwblokzijl/Msc-thesis-EuroToken/thesis.md

 4. Be off-line transferable

 In order to not be limited in the same way as Bitcoin and similar currencies, we choose to sacrifice the following feature: Decentralization.
-This give us the required leeway to create a scalable and off-line capable system.
-However, we do attempt to provide the necessary tools to overcome the downsides of the centralisation.
+This gives: us the required leeway to create a scalable and off-line capable system without sacrificing double-spending protection.

 # EuroToken Design